Paid Family and Medical Leave Act(M.G.L.c. 175M)

-What is the Paid Family and Medical Leave Act?The PFML provides that certain workers in Massachusetts may receive paid leave for family leave, an employee's health condition and service member-related events.
-The Department administers the paid leave through a Family and Employment Security Trust Fund (Fund).
+What is the Paid Family and Medical Leave Act?The PFML provides that certain workers in Massachusetts may receive paid leave for family leave, an employee's health condition or service member-related events.
+The Department administers the paid leave through a Family and Employment Security Trust Fund.
 Employers and employees contribute to the Fund, and the Massachusetts Department of Family and Medical Leave administers payments to the employee.

 What Types of Leave Does the PFML Law Provide?
-There are three types of paid leave: 1. to care for a family member who has a serious health condition or to bond with an employee's child following birth or placement for adoption; 2. to care for the employee's own serious health condition; and 3. to address any qualifying exigency arising from a family member who is on active duty and who has been notified of an impending call or order to active duty, or to care for a family member who is a covered service member.
+There are three types of paid leave: 1. to care for a family member who has a serious health condition or to bond with an employee's child following birth or placement for adoption; 2. to care for the employee's own serious health condition (including a substance abuse disorder; however that does not prevent an employer from taking action against the employee if the employer has an established policy, applies it in a nondiscriminatory manner and has communicated the policy to all employees); and 3. to address any qualifying exigency arising from a family member who is on active duty and who has been notified of an impending call or order to active duty, or to care for a family member who is a covered service member.

 How Long Is the Leave?
 The law provides for 12 weeks of paid leave to care for a family member or to bond with a child, 20 weeks for the employee's own health condition, and 26 weeks for service member-related events.
 The leave is capped at 26 weeks per benefit year.
 A benefit year is the 52 consecutive-week period beginning the Sunday after the first day that PFML is used by the employee.
 An employee's PFML allotment is based on the number of hours or days the employee typically works.
 For example, if an employee works a part-time schedule of variable hours, the amount of PFML that a covered individual is entitled to is determined on a pro rata basis.
 If an employee's schedule varies from week to week, pay is calculated based on a weekly average of the employee's scheduled hours over the 12 months prior to taking leave under the PFML.

 Who Is a "Covered Individual"?
-Under the PFML all full-time, part-time, permanent and seasonal employees who perform work in Massachusetts (even if they do not live in Massachusetts) are "covered individuals" under the PFML, provided that they are also eligible for coverage under the Massachusetts unemployment insurance law.
-To meet the PFML laws financial eligibility requirement, an employee must have earned at least 30 times the weekly benefit amount the individual would be eligible to collect and at least $4,700 during the employee's prior year of employment.
-A former employee is also "covered individual" if his or her employment ended within 26 weeks of the start of the PFML, and the former employee also meets the financial eligibility requirement.
-A self-employed individual who resides in Massachusetts may also qualify as a "covered individual" eligible for PFML.
+Under the PFML all full-time, part-time, permanent and seasonal employees who perform work in Massachusetts (even if they do not live in Massachusetts) are "covered individuals" under the PFML, provided that they are also eligible for coverage under the Massachusetts unemployment compensation law.
+To meet the PFML laws financial eligibility requirement, an employee must have earned at least 30 times the weekly benefit amount the individual would be eligible to collect and at least $5,700 during the employee's prior year of employment.
+A former employee is also "covered individual" if his employment ended within 26 weeks of the start of the PFML, and the former employee also meets the financial eligibility requirement.
+A self-employed individual who resides in Massachusetts may also qualify as a "covered individual" eligible for PFML if he has earned $5,700 during the last 4 completed calendar quarters and at least 30 times more than how much he would be eligible to get each week in benefits and has paid the full contribution amount.
+A worker who is properly classified as an independent contractor is not a covered individual.

 work-study students, student nurses and interns of work trainee programs administered by nonprofit or public institutions